 - Programs that duplicate existing programs.

 - Program Performance Period: Priority will be given to projects that are completed in one year or less.
-Proposals for project durations over one year will also be considered.
-PAS will entertain applications for continuation grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.
+Proposals for project duration over one year will also be considered.
+PAS Honduras may contemplate applications for continuation grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.

 - Eligible Applicants